flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Cartridge space

-In terms of medium, while the ARM7 has a 32-bit address bus, there are only 24 address pins connected to the cartridge (called **Game Pak**), so games can hold up to 32 MB without needing a mapper.
+While the ARM7 has a 32-bit address bus, there are only 24 address lines connected to the cartridge (called a **Game Pak**).
+With the bottommost bit fixed at zero, this forms a 25-bit address, meaning games can hold up to 32 MB without needing a mapper.

 In order to hold saves, Game Paks could either include:
 - **SRAM**: These need a battery to keep its content and can size up to 64 KB.
 It's accessed through the GBA's memory map.
 - **Flash ROM**: Similar to SRAM without the need of a battery, can size up to 128 KB.
-- **EEPROM**: These require a serial connection and can theoretically size anything (often found up to 8 KB).
+- **EEPROM**: These require a serial connection and can theoretically size up to anything (often found up to 8 KB).

 #### Accessories